 Artwork should relate to books, reading, or libraries.
 All art must be original and becomes the property of the Wilmette Public Library.

-Winning bookmarks will be printed and distributed at the Library starting April 12, in honor of National Library Week.
+Winning bookmarks will be printed and distributed at the Library starting April 10, in celebration of National Library Week.
 All entries will be displayed in the Youth Services Department.

 The Children's Bookmark Contest is sponsored by the Friends of the Wilmette Public Library.

 The Wilmette Public Library offers programs for kids in grades 5–8.
 The Kids’ Library Council meets regularly to do art, technology, and book-related activities and also to plan events and spaces for the Library.
 We also offer technology programs and occasional special interest activities.